antyep/cloudvault_api/README.md

 # CloudVault

 This project was created with the purpose of providing storage for files, specifically images and videos in certain formats.
 It complements a script I created to convert .HEIC files to .JPG and .MOV files to .MP4, as these are not conventional types and are just for iOS devices, I wanted to migrate them and convert them easily but storing the entire memory of my iPhone was a challenge.
 The goal is to offer a simple service for file storage without unnecessary requirements or the need for payments on other platforms.
 It is a straightforward solution for anyone in need of efficient file storage without difficulties.
+This project was made for educational purposes so it might no be as polished as other APIs.

 ## 1. Features